 The arable zone experiment was set up to determine to what extent moisture changes in relatively distant soil could affect the steering of a contemporaneous MD.
-Recall that for this experiment, the soil moisture over South Asia was set to 1% of the climatology, and to the value specified (1%,

-50%, 100%, or 500%) of the climatology in the sub-Himalayan belt.
-The results from this exper-209 iment are presented in Fig. 5(b) in an identical fashion to those from the trough zone experiment.
-210 In the absence of a control run, the concave hull given is for the "100%" ensemble plume.
-While it 211 may seem contrived to have such extremely dry soil over almost the entire peninsula for the sake of 212 establishing a strong contrast for our experiment, these desiccated conditions are not particularly 213 uncommon in the pre-onset conditions of late May (Fan and van den Dool 2004) where extreme 214 surface temperatures and scarce precipitation are usual, and depressions can still form in the Bay 215 of Bengal (Rao and Jayamaran 1958; Mooley 1980).
-216
+Recall that for this experiment, the soil moisture over South Asia was set to 1% of the climatology and to the value specified (1%, 50%, 100%, or 500%) of the climatology in the sub-Himalayan belt.
+The results from this experiment are presented in Fig. 5b in an identical fashion to those from the trough zone experiment.
+In the absence of a control run, the concave hull given is for the "100%" ensemble plume.
+While it may seem contrived to have such extremely dry soil over almost the entire peninsula for the sake of establishing a strong contrast for our experiment, these desiccated conditions are not particularly uncommon in the preonset conditions of late May (Fan and Van den Dool 2004) when extreme surface temperatures and scarce precipitation are usual, and depressions can still form in the Bay of Bengal (Rao and Jayamaran 1958; Mooley 1980).

-An initial overview of Fig. 5(b) suggests two broad characteristics: firstly, that the spread of en-217 semble mean terminations is smaller than in the trough zone experiment - this is almost certainly 218 attributable to the altered soil area both having a smaller area and being further away, and thus 219 being less influential; secondly, that all the average tracks are shorter than in the previous exper-220 iment - plausibly due to a larger area of desiccation than in the 1% trough zone sub-experiment 221 resulting in even less water being available over the peninsula, bearing in mind that MDs draw 222 moisture in from distances of up to 1000 km (Hunt et al. 2016a).
-We also note that whilst there is 223 a perfect rank correlation between soil moisture fractional change and mean termination latitude, 224 the mean track for the 100% sub-experiment is longer than that for the 500% ensemble.
-Repeating 225 the termination point significance analysis carried out for the trough zone experiment, we find that 226 the three wettest sub-experiments have mean track termination points significantly different from 227 the driest (1%), but not from each other, at a 95% confidence level.
-228 changes cause and attempt to bring the discussion to its conclusion.
-The largest contrast was seen 232 in the trough zone experiment, so we shall start the discussion there.
-Fig. 6 shows longitude-height 233 cross-sections through 500%-minus-1% composite variables from the trough zone experiment.
-We 234 will briefly note here that structural changes of similar shape are found by comparing composites 235 arising from smaller changes in soil moisture, but with varying losses in magnitude, and hence, 236 significance.
-The centre of the MD (assuming one existed) at each timepoint across all ensemble 237 members for the relevant sub-experiment is centered at the origin; but unlike Fig. 1, we do not 238 rotate these composites since the soil moisture changes introduced were anisotropic.
-We note 239 that these differences are consistent across the other, non-extreme, experiments (not shown) albeit 240 with reduced areas of significance (typically more confined to the upper troposphere) and smaller 241 magnitudes.
-242
+An initial overview of Fig. 5b suggests two broad characteristics.
+First, the spread of ensemble mean terminations is smaller than in the trough zone experiment; this is almost certainly attributable to the altered soil area both having a smaller area and being further away, and thus being less influential.
+Second, all the average tracks are shorter than in the previous experiment, plausibly due to a larger area of desiccation than in the 1% trough zone subexperiment resulting in even less water being available over the peninsula, bearing in mind that MDs draw moisture in from distances of up to 1000 km (Hunt et al. 2016a).
+We also note that while there is a perfect rank correlation between soil moisture fractional change and mean termination latitude, the mean track for the 100% subexperiment is longer than that for the 500% ensemble.
+Repeating the termination point significance analysis carried out for the trough zone experiment, we find that the three wettest subexperiments have mean track termination points significantly different from the driest (1%), but not from each other, at a 95% confidence level.

-229 b.
+b.
 Structure and evolution

-Having established that soil moisture changes, both local and distant, are capable of significantly altering the track of a passing MD, we will now examine the differing synoptic structure that these
+Having established that soil moisture changes, both local and distant, are capable of significantly altering the